 - Written Standards.

-- Vital’s Compliance Program is our statement of ethical and compliance principles that guide our daily operations.
+- CMII’s Compliance Program is our statement of ethical and compliance principles that guide our daily operations.
 The Compliance Program articulates our fundamental principles, values, and framework for action within our organization.

 - The HHS-OIG Guidance has identified several potential risk areas for manufacturers and called on companies to develop compliance policies in these risk areas.
-Vital’s Compliance Program speaks to key-risk areas.
-A specific annual dollar limit of $25.00 per recipient has been imposed on gifts, promotional materials, items, or activities provided by a Vital employee or agent to covered recipients in California.
+CMII’s Compliance Program speaks to key-risk areas.
+A specific annual dollar limit has been imposed on gifts, promotional materials, items, or activities provided by a CMII employee or agent to covered recipients in California.

 - Leadership and Structure.

 - Compliance Officer.
-Vital has designated Candice Ciresi as its Compliance Officer.
+Canon Medical Informatics, Inc. has designated Sarah Karlgaard as its Compliance Officer.
 The Compliance Officer serves as the focal point for compliance activities.
 We are committed to ensuring that the Compliance Officer can effectuate change within the organization as necessary and to exercise independent judgment.
 The Compliance Officer is charged with the responsibility for developing, operating, and monitoring the Compliance Program.

 - Internal Lines of Communication.
-Vital is committed to fostering dialogue between management and employees.
-Vital has adopted open-door and non-retaliation policies.
+CMII is committed to fostering dialogue between management and employees.
+CMII has adopted open-door and non-retaliation policies.

 A copy of this document or the Compliance Program may be obtained by calling 1-866-433-4624.